crabnebula-dev/cargo-packager/bindings/packager/nodejs/README.md

 ### CLI

-The packager is distrubuted on NPM as a CLI, you can install it:
+The packager is distributed on NPM as a CLI, you can install it:

 ```sh
 # pnpm